sw-yx/fsa-tripplanner-static/README.md

 No need to run any server - just open `public/index.html`.
 But if you want to edit it you need to `npm start` from the root directory and that will kick off webpack in watch mode.

+# check it live

+the prebuilt site is viewable here: <https://sw-yx.github.io/fsa-tripplanner-static/public/>

 # Notes from @swyx